-Whether you create meals from scratch or are a master of the microwave, time in the kitchen can be twice the fun when you’re cooking healthy for you and your dog.
+Whether you create meals from scratch or are a master of the microwave, time in the kitchen can be twice the fun when you’re cooking healthy for yourself and your dog.
 If you like to sneak leftovers to your pup, you may be feeding him less than ideal foods.
 Below are some healthy foods you can prepare for both you and your dog!

 Cooking Healthy for You AND Your Dog

 Before getting started here, consult with your veterinarian before feeding your dog human food because dogs need the nutrition that dog food offers.
 You wouldn’t want to feed your dog only human food.
-Keep a close eye on your dog after you feed him a small amount of new human food for the first time to make sure he doesn’t react negatively.
+Keep a close eye on your dog after feeding him a small amount of new human food for the first time to make sure he doesn’t react negatively.
 If your dog doesn’t show any adverse symptoms, such as an upset stomach, you can incorporate the food again.

-Fruit Bowls for you and your dog
+Fruit bowls for you and your dog

 If you like to eat a bowl of fruit with your meals, consider making a small bowl for your dog as well!
 Dogs can eat a variety of fruits as long as they are cut up in small pieces.
 Some fruits your dog may enjoy that require minimal preparation include bananas, blueberries, blackberries, raspberries, and strawberries.
 Some fruits require some preparation before your dog should eat them; remove the seeds, skin, rind, or core from apples, cantaloupes, oranges, pears, pineapples, and watermelons.
 Make sure you always cut fruits in bite-sized pieces before sharing.

-Protein-Packed Eggs for you both
+Protein-packed eggs for you both

 Whether it’s for breakfast or a high-protein snack, eggs are an excellent choice for both you and your dog’s meals a few times a week!
 Eggs that have been boiled or cooked without oil, butter, or salt are safe for your dog to eat.
 As tempting as it may be, refrain from feeding your dog leftover scrambled eggs since they typically contain milk and other ingredients that may not be good for your dog.